 Land of the Seven Rivers by Sanjeev Sanyal

-Moving Chronologically, author begins from the time people started migrating out of African jungles and genetically tracing the origin of most Indians to a small group that migrated literally once upon a time.
+Moving Chronologically, the author begins from the time people started migrating out of African jungles.
+And genetically tracing the origin of most Indians to a small group that migrated literally once upon a time.
 Some time is spent at Indus Valley civilization and the river Saraswati, followed by Maurya dynasty and its famous king Ashoka.
-After this time the history is better known and he talks about the dynasties that came and how the empires moved boundaries all the time.
-Coming of European countries to India and setting up their own small posts in the coastal areas has been well narrated, along with the formation of 3 big Indian cities of Calcutta, Madras and Bombay all of which have been re-named.
+After this time the history is better known.
+And he talks about the dynasties that came.
+And how the empires moved boundaries all the time.
+Coming from European countries to India and setting up their own small posts in the coastal areas has been well narrated.
+Along with the formation of 3 big Indian cities of Calcutta, Madras, and Bombay all of which have been re-named.

-A constant theme that Sanjeev Sanyal follows is the global nature of existence ever since recorded history, influence of India on world civilizations and the existence of animals across continent and linking them to history.
+A constant theme that Sanjeev Sanyal follows is the global nature of existence ever since recorded history.
+The influence of India on world civilizations.
+And the existence of animals across the continent and linking them to history.
 He particularly explores the mentions of lions and tigers in the hunting stories, in the royal emblems and in names adopted by certain communities.
-Another theme is history of cartography and the role it played in the history and the power it has to keep peace or ignite war.
-I loved some of his stories of how the mapping of India was done, specially the stories of the people who did this task with total dedication.
+Another theme is the history of cartography.
+And the role it played in the history.
+And the power it has to keep the peace or ignite a war.
+I loved some of his stories of how the mapping of India was done, especially the stories of the people who did this task with total dedication.

-If you know a bit of history, there may not be much that is new to you, but the writing style is so good and interesting that you would still read the book.
-Author probably knew this and he made sure to include some quirky stories in each chapter, stories that most people would not know like how did Mt Everest got its name, or the fact that dark complexion was prized in India over fair ones, that keep the reader completely engrossed.
-He keeps pointing at the twists and turns that can only be called a strokes of destiny that changed the course of history many times and you can only see this looking back in time.
+If you know a bit of history, there may not be much that is new to you.
+But the writing style is so good and interesting that you would still read the book.
+The author probably knew this.
+And he made sure to include some quirky stories in each chapter.
+Stories that most people would not know, like how did Mt Everest got its name or the fact that dark complexion was prized in India over fair ones, that keep the reader completely engrossed.
+He keeps pointing at the twists and turns that can only be called a stroke of destiny that changed the course of history many times.
+And you can only see this looking back in time.
 Some of the key observations that I picked up from this book are: